-The board of trustees has considered the need for a specific internal audit function and has appointed auditors through UHY Hacker Young to undertake the responsible officer role and complete an internal audit of financial practices twice a year.
+The board of trustees has considered the need for a specific internal audit function and had appointed auditors through UHY Hacker Young to undertake the responsible officer role and complete an internal audit of financial practices twice a year in the year 2019/2020.
+In the year ahead this will change to reflect the revised requirements of the academies financial handbook.